 “Sleep-deprived zebrafish have been shown to perform cognitive tasks (like obtaining food in tanks) less well than fully-rested fish.
 This likely applies to most, if not all, other species as well”

 Melatonin promotes and regulates sleep in most fish, just as it does in humans and other vertebrates.
 When this hormone production is disturbed, fish show sleep disorders.
 In fascinating lab studies on zebrafish (Danio rerio), when the fish were kept awake all night they clearly tried to catch up on their sleep (rebound) the next day and were harder to wake up.
 It has also been shown that fish respond to sleeping medications just as we do.

 Sleep-deprived zebrafish have been shown to perform cognitive tasks (like obtaining food in tanks) less well than fully-rested fish.
 This likely applies to most, if not all, other species as well.
-Although studies are lacking, amazingly fish seem to be able to adapt to long-term sleep deprivation, which is in total contrast to us.
-In the short term, however, it is still likely to have multiple, knock-on effects on all aspects of behaviour.
+Although studies are lacking, amazingly fish seem to be able to adapt to long-term sleep deprivation, which is in total contrast to us humans.
+In the short term, however, it is still likely to have multiple, knock-on effects on all aspects of their behaviour.

-So, the answer to the question “do fish sleep?” is a resounding yes; they just do it in a way slightly different to people.
+So, the answer to the question “do fish sleep?” is a resounding yes.
+They just do it in a way slightly different to people.
 Even though research on fish sleep is (understandably) thin on the ground – after all, it’s a pretty difficult thing to study – we have still only scratched the surface on the topic in this article.
 For sure there is a lot more to learn.
 If nothing else you now have another excuse to use when you fail to catch anything!